 In the Senate, the debate on the motion was adjourned until the winter sitting.
 On 14 May 2013, debate was resumed and the motion was passed:

 A series of five commemorative journals were made available for people attending the national apology to record their comments, thoughts and reflections.
-Four of the journals have been provided to the National Archives of Australia.
-Our department has retained the fifth journal to allow people who have not yet contributed to the journals to make a contribution.
-Contributions may be emailed to email@example.com.
-This journal will be provided to the National Archives of Australia at a later date.
+The journals have now been provided to the National Archives of Australia.

 Photos of the event